The Structural Complexity of Matrix-Vector Multiplication: Introduction

 \subsection{Our Results}

 While theoretical objects such as grid-graphs, intersection graphs, and kernel-matrices have a low VC-dimension, they are not perfect representations of real-world data.
-For instance, while city street networks in the US are predominantly grid-graphs, there are always exceptions in form of bridges or a few diagonal streets.
+For instance, while city street networks are predominantly grid-graphs, there always exists exceptions in the form of bridges or few diagonal streets.
 Exceptions can also occur due to errors in measurements or other corruptions.
 To capture such \emph{almost low VC-dimension objects}, we define the ``corrupted VC-dimension.''

-\begin{definition}[Corrupted VC-dimension d] We say that a set system $\cF$ on a ground set of size $n$ has ``corrupted VC-dimension $d$'' if there is another set system $\cF'$ of VC-dimension $\le d$ such that $\cF$ can be obtained from $\cF'$ by adding and/or removing (i.e., corrupting) at most $O(n^{1-1/d})$ elements to/from each set. \end{definition}
+\begin{definition}[Corrupted VC-dimension d] The ``corrupted VC-dimension'' of a set system $\cF$ with $m$ sets is the smallest $d$ such that there is another set system $\cF'$ of VC-dimension $\le d$ and $\cF$ can be obtained from $\cF'$ by adding and/or removing each element to/from at most $O(m^{1-1/d})$ sets. \end{definition}